searadacunha/searadacunha/README.md

-### Hi, I'm Benjamin Da Cunha 👋

-I'm a former professional boxer.
+### I'm Benjamin Da Cunha, former professional boxer.
 I competed in France, the United States, Mexico and Colombia.

-The injuries forced me to end my career, so I turned to cryptocurrency with no background in finance or technology — but everything became surprisingly simple once you open your eyes.
+The injuries forced me to end my career, so I turned to cryptocurrency with no background in finance or technology but everything became surprisingly simple once you open your eyes.

 Through observation, pattern recognition on Solana memecoins, and a series of well-timed investments, I reached a million.
 One of the clearest examples of this approach took me from